More about: 10 Things to Do in New York City in the Fall

 Little Spain Market

-8. Enjoy Thanksgiving like a New Yorker!
+8. Enjoy Thanksgiving like a New Yorker

 Attend the Macy's Day Parade

-Other Thanksgiving Day activities
+Other activities for Thanksgiving

 Enjoy a Thanksgiving feast

-Take advantage of the Black Friday sales!
+Take advantage of Black Friday sales!

-10. See New York City from the heights
+10. Marvel at New York from above

-Stroll through the New York sky
+Take a stroll through the New York sky

 - New York City Essential Helicopter Tour

-- From $242
+- From $249

 - 15 minutes